The Kali Ghat Temple: Where Time Bows to Mahakali

 The idol of Maa Kali at Kali Ghat is unlike Her typical depictions found in most temples and images.

-According to local lore, the original idol was incomplete—a black stone face with three eyes and a long protruding tongue, but no full body.
-Devotees continued to worship just Maa’s face, recognising her powerful presence even in this form.
+According to local lore, the idol was discovered as an impression of Ma Kali’s terrifying face on a black stone — with three eyes and a long protruding tongue, but no full body.
+Devotees continued to worship just Ma’s face, recognising Her powerful presence even in this form.

-On the occasion of Snan Yatra (the ceremonial Bathing Festival), an extraordinary ritual takes place — the priests blindfold themselves before bathing the Goddess, out of deep reverence for Her divine power.
+On the occasion of Snan Yatra (the ceremonial Bathing Festival on Jyeshtha Purnima), an extraordinary ritual takes place — the priests blindfold themselves before bathing the relic of Ma Sati, out of deep reverence for Her divine power.

 Festivals like Kali Puja, Durga Puja, and Poila Boishakh (Bengali New Year) see thousands of devotees flocking to the temple to seek blessings from Kali Mata.
 Her fierce yet compassionate presence continues to draw seekers from all walks of life.